zhpn1024/ribotish/INSTALL.rst

 .. _Scipy: http://www.scipy.org/Download
 .. _Matplotlib: http://matplotlib.org/users/installing.html

-Ribo TIS Hunter cannot run on Windows because Pysam_ do not support Windows installation.
+Ribo-TISH cannot run on Windows because Pysam_ do not support Windows installation.

 Easy installation through PyPI
 ==============================

-The easiest way to install Ribo TIS Hunter is through PyPI system.
+The easiest way to install Ribo-TISH is through PyPI system.
 Get pip_ if it's not available in your system.

 Then under command line::